Iron fertilization: Role of iron

 About 70% of the world's surface is covered in oceans.
 The part of these where light can penetrate is inhabited by algae (and other marine life).
 In some oceans, algae growth and reproduction is limited by the amount of iron.
 Iron is a vital micronutrient for phytoplankton growth and photosynthesis that has historically been delivered to the pelagic sea by dust storms from arid lands.
 This Aeolian dust contains 3–5% iron and its deposition has fallen nearly 25% in recent decades.

 The Redfield ratio describes the relative atomic concentrations of critical nutrients in plankton biomass and is conventionally written "106 C: 16 N: 1 P." This expresses the fact that one atom of phosphorus and 16 of nitrogen are required to "fix" 106 carbon atoms (or 106 molecules of CO_{2}).
 Research expanded this constant to "106 C: 16 N: 1 P: .001 Fe" signifying that in iron deficient conditions each atom of iron can fix 106,000 atoms of carbon, or on a mass basis, each kilogram of iron can fix 83,000 kg of carbon dioxide.
 The 2004 EIFEX experiment reported a carbon dioxide to iron export ratio of nearly 3000 to 1.
 The atomic ratio would be approximately: "3000 C: 58,000 N: 3,600 P: 1 Fe".

 Therefore, small amounts of iron (measured by mass parts per trillion) in HNLC zones can trigger large phytoplankton blooms on the order of 100,000 kilograms of plankton per kilogram of iron.
 The size of the iron particles is critical.
 Particles of 0.5–1 micrometer or less seem to be ideal both in terms of sink rate and bioavailability.
 Particles this small are easier for cyanobacteria and other phytoplankton to incorporate and the churning of surface waters keeps them in the euphotic or sunlit biologically active depths without sinking for long periods.
+One way to add small amounts of iron to HNLC zones would be Atmospheric Methane Removal.